reshamas/reshamas.github.io/_posts/2018-11-26-why-women-are-flourishing-in-r-community-but-lagging-in-python.md

 ### Foundational
 Many R users have a background in statistics.
 Membership in the American Statistical Association (ASA) is [53% women](http://www.asanet.org/research-and-publications/research-sociology/trends/asa-membership-gender).

 We can make a rough comparison to computer scientists.
 The Association for Computing Machinery is the largest society of computer scientists.
-I emailed ACM to obtain female membership, and received the following response:
+I emailed ACM to obtain female membership percent, and I received the following response:
 >ACM has nearly 100,000 members from more than 190 countries.
 We do not have any additional information to provide.

 The proportion of women graduating with degrees in statistics (44%) is significantly greater than those graduating in computer science (19%).
 The pipeline of R users and statisticians is rich with women as compared to computer science.